fy0/fpage/README_EN.md

 # fpage

-FPage is a tornado project generator.
+FPage is a tornado classic project generator(cli).

+`classic` means the style before separation of front-end and backend became popular.

 Quick start a project with tornado + mako/jinja2 + peewee/sqlalchemy。